sagemath/trac_to_gh/Issue 7799.md

 # Issue 7799: install_scripts should not install M2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7799

 Original creator: novoselt